CATIE

 Three smaller studies have also looked at HIV transmission through breastfeeding in the context of treatment and an undetectable viral load.
 Two of those studies found no transmissions when the mother was taking treatment and had an undetectable viral load throughout the time they were breastfeeding.
 In the third study, two infants acquired HIV although their mothers had an undetectable viral load at their last test.
 Taken together, these studies suggest that the risk of transmission when the parent is on treatment and has an undetectable viral load is very low but not zero.

-The limited available research suggests that being on HIV treatment and maintaining an undetectable viral load is effective at helping to prevent HIV transmission among people who inject drugs; however, people who use drugs can get HIV through sex and through sharing drug use equipment.
-While we know that maintaining an undetectable viral load will prevent HIV transmission through sex, we don’t know how much it reduces the chance of passing HIV through shared drug use equipment.
-The best way to prevent passing HIV through drug use is to use new needles and other equipment every time.
-People who use drugs need access to enough new equipment to be able to do this consistently and to avoid having to share with others.
+The limited available research suggests that being on HIV treatment and maintaining an undetectable viral load is effective at helping to prevent HIV transmission among people who inject drugs; however, people who use drugs can get HIV through sex and through sharing injection drug use equipment.
+While we know that maintaining an undetectable viral load will prevent HIV transmission through sex, we don’t know how much it reduces the chance of passing HIV through shared injection drug use equipment.
+The best way to prevent passing HIV through injection drug use is to use new needles and other equipment every time.
+People who inject drugs need access to enough new equipment to be able to do this consistently and to avoid having to share with others.

 The three major studies looking at sexual HIV transmission (HPTN 052, PARTNER and Opposites Attract) did not systematically recruit people who inject drugs, they did not ask whether participants were sharing injection equipment and they did not provide any analysis related to participants who reported using drugs.